Stochastic comparison of series and parallel systems lifetime in Archimedean copula under random shock: Conclusion

 \section{Conclusion}

-In this article, we studied usual stochastic ordering of series and parallel systems when the components survival functions are either an increasing log-concave or a decreasing log-convex function in parameters, and components may experience random shocks.
+In this article, we studied the usual stochastic ordering of series and parallel systems when the components' survival functions are either an increasing log-concave or a decreasing log-convex function in parameters, and components may experience random shocks.
 We also consider that the systems exhibit different dependency structures.
-An interesting observation is that, if $\phi_1$(with inverse $\psi_1$) and $\phi_2$(with inverse $\psi_2$) are Archimedean generators for two random vectors of concerning series (or parallel) systems with lifetimes $X^p$ and $Y^p$ respectively, then the usual stochastic order $X^p\preceq_{st}Y^p$ reversed to $Y^p\preceq_{st}X^p$ when the composition $\psi_2 \circ\phi_1$ is changed from super-additive to sub-additive.
-Further investigation could focus on scenarios where the systems possess distinct random shock structures.
+An interesting observation is that, if $\phi_1$(with inverse $\psi_1$) and $\phi_2$(with inverse $\psi_2$) are Archimedean generators for two random vectors of concerning series (or parallel) systems respectively, having lifetimes $X^p$ and $Y^p$ respectively, then the usual stochastic order $X^p\preceq_{st}Y^p$ reversed to $Y^p\preceq_{st}X^p$ when the composition $\psi_2 \circ\phi_1$ is changed from super-additive to sub-additive.
+Further investigation could focus on the comparison of the reliability of the fail-safe system (second-order statistics) under the analogous situations on the component level as well as the system level.